microsoft/shiftplanner/docs/getting-started.md

 1. Loading **Email Templates** for communications the system will perform
 2. Setting up **Facilities** for which you will roster E.g. Main site
 3. Establishing the unique **Roles** that users will perform E.g.
-4. Setting up the **Shift types** that you will staff E.g. Morning Shift, Afternoon Shift, Night Shift
+4. Setting up the **Shift Types** that you will staff E.g. Morning Shift, Afternoon Shift, Night Shift
+5. Setting up **Shift Teams** which organise staff into teams for better management, allowing for team-based shift assignments.

 ## Load Reference Data
 The first step is to load reference data into the system.